Alliance for Trail Vehicles of Rules and Guidelines

 - ATV Maine views the State in 5 regions: Northern, Central, Eastern, Western, and Southern.
 Each region will have a Vice President to represent that region and will be elected by that region.
 Each Regional Vice President will appoint their own District.
 Representatives; 1 District Representative per 10 clubs or 40 mile radius.
 Regional Vice Presidents and District Representative duties and responsibilities will be in accordance with the ATV Maine Job Descriptions.

-- Executive Officials are as follows: Past (outgoing) President, President Emeritus, Regional Vice Presidents, and Trails Vice President.
+- Executive Officials are as follows: Past (outgoing) President, Regional Vice Presidents, and Trails Vice President.

 - General Officials are as follows: District Representatives, Safety Coordinator, Public Relations spokesperson, and each Chairperson on any established Committee.